• Skip to primary navigation

 Pumpkin shaped cookies filled with sprinkles and chocolate chips.

-These Halloween shortbread cookies are buttery, crisp, melt in your mouth cookies.
+Halloween shortbread cookies are buttery, crispy, melt in your mouth cookies.
 They are made with just 8 ingredients and make the perfect recipe perfect for Halloween!

-For more fall recipes, try my peanut butter cup brownies, pumpkin olive oil cake, and apple cider cookies!
+For more fall recipes, try my recipe for Halloween brownies, pumpkin olive oil cake, and apple cider cookies!

 Jump to: